svgurlahosur/svgurlahosur.github.io/_posts/2022-03-18-neural_network-forward_back_propogation.md

 The Forward propagation, also known as feedforward, is the initial phase of training an MLP.
 It involves passing input data through the network’s layers, where each neuron calculates a weighted sum of its inputs and applies an activation function to produce an output.
 The process continues layer by layer until the final layer generates the network’s prediction.
 This process can divided into the following steps:

-1. Initialization of inputs and network parameters: The input layer is initialized with the input data, and all the neurons and biases of MLP will be initialized with some initial values.
+1. **Initialization of inputs and network parameters**: The input layer is initialized with the input data, and all the neurons and biases of MLP will be initialized with some initial values.
-2. Weighted Sum Calculation: Each neuron in the current layer computes the weighted sum of its inputs, including the inputs, corresponding weights, and biases.
+2. **Weighted Sum Calculation**: Each neuron in the current layer computes the weighted sum of its inputs, including the inputs, corresponding weights, and biases.
-3. Activation Function: The weighted sum is then passed through an activation function, introducing non-linearity into the network.
+3. **Activation Function**: The weighted sum is then passed through an activation function, introducing non-linearity into the network.
 The specific type of activation function used can vary, but common choices include the sigmoid, tanh, or relu functions.
 In this discussion, we have considered the sigmoid as the activation function.
-4. Intermediate Output calculation: The outputs from the current layer are sent as inputs to the next layer.
+4. **Intermediate Output calculation**: The outputs from the current layer are sent as inputs to the next layer.
-5. Iteration: Steps 2-4 are repeated for all the hidden layers until the output layer is reached.
+5. **Iteration**: Steps 2-4 are repeated for all the hidden layers until the output layer is reached.
-6. Network output calculation: The final layer’s output values act as the network’s prediction and are used to improve the network performance further by calculating the error by comparing them against the actual outputs for the network.
+6. **Network output calculation**: The final layer’s output values act as the network’s prediction and are used to improve the network performance further by calculating the error by comparing them against the actual outputs for the network.

-Overall, the MLP with this configuration performs forward propagation by passing the input data through the hidden layer to the output layer, with each neuron applying weights and activation functions and producing outputs.
+Overall, the MLP in <a href="#image-name">Figure 1</a> with the mentioned initial values for weights and bias performs forward propagation by passing the input data through the hidden layer to the output layer, with each neuron applying weights and activation functions and producing outputs.
 In the considered example, with the current inputs ($x_1, x_2, x_3$), the network has to predict the outputs using all weights ($w_1, w_2, w_3, w_4, w_5, w_6, w_7, w_8, w_9 ,w_{10}$) and biases ($b_1, b_2, b_3, b_4$) so that the predicted output from node $y_1$ to be 0.01 and node $y_2$ to be 0.99.

 ### **i.
 Input and output at hidden layer:**